Learn about Utah Yellow Jackets

+Yellow Jackets are not bees; they are part of the Vespidae family.
+The Vespid wasp family includes Yellow Jackets, Paper Wasps, and Hornets.
 Adults are smooth with yellow and black bands of color.
 The queen is about 3/4˝ long, and the workers are about 1/2˝ long.
-In general, yellow jackets are stout, big-bodied wasps.
-Yellow jackets can be easily distinguished from bees because they have relatively few body hairs and a distinct waist.
+In general, Yellow Jackets are stout, big-bodied wasps.
+Yellow Jackets can be easily distinguished from bees because they have relatively few body hairs and a distinct waist.
 Compared to honey bees, yellow jackets are sparsely haired.
-Wings are folded lengthwise, similar to paper wasps and hornets.
+Wings are folded lengthwise, similar to Paper Wasps and Hornets.

-Yellow jackets are scavengers and will feed on various insects, fruits, meats, sweets, flies, and caterpillars.
-Adults are highly attracted to sugar in fruits, soda cans and candy, and will seek out items rich in carbohydrates.
-Adults will seek out protein to bring back to the nest and feed growing larvae.
+Yellow Jackets are scavengers and feed on various insects, fruits, meats, sweets, flies, and caterpillars.
+Adults are highly attracted to the sugar in fruits, soda cans, and candy and will seek out items rich in carbohydrates.
+Adults will seek protein to return to the nest and feed growing larvae.

 Life Cycle & Reproduction

 The queen will lay a few dozen eggs and nurture them until they mature.
 After the first dozen workers develop, the queen will specialize in egg production to expand the colony.
 The queen only cares for the first brood and then depends on the workers to build new paper cells and search for food.
 The workers will care for the larvae and pupae (immature wasps) and feed and care for the queen.
 During the summer months, the workers will reach their peak population.

 Colonies can quickly build up to over 10,000 members in just one summer.
 The males and workers die off, and the fertilized queen seeks a place to hibernate through winter.
 Queens survive the winter in sheltered locations like buildings or outdoors under bark, stones, loose leaves, or another shelter.
 In the spring, the cycle begins again.